Market

 47. POLICY ON DIRECTORS’ APPOINTMENT AND REMUNERATION:

-During the year under review, there were no applications made or proceedings pending in then name
+During the year under review, there were no applications made or proceedings pending in the name of the

 The Company is not a NBFC, Housing Companies etc., and hence Industry based disclosures is not